 You can use your knowledge and training to help local staff as a volunteer social worker.
 You can work on tasks such as:

-- Assisting staff in a foster home, orphanage or hospital, including tasks such as:
+- Assisting staff in a care centre or hospital, including tasks such as:

 - Taking individual sessions with children with special needs including Autism, hyperactivity, hearing and speech loss.